Key Takeaways:

 5. Live with random roommates

 “I decided to try living with random roommates my freshman year of college.
-If it didn’t work out, I knew I could live with friends the following year but it actually turned out amazing.
+If it didn’t work out, I knew I could live with friends the following year, but it actually turned out amazing.
 We lived together for 3 years before we all graduated and became more like sisters than friends.
 It was a great way to put myself out there.
-I’m so happy I chose to do randomly-assigned roommates because I now have lifelong friends.
+I’m so happy I chose to do randomly assigned roommates because I now have lifelong friends.
 Even though we all live in different places, we still talk and see each other a lot.”

 – Anna T.

-6. Meet with an advisor semi-regularly
+6. Meet with your advisor semi-regularly

 7. Keep your family in the loop